 - Realignment, activation and connectivity of the functional kinetic chains which run through the body

-- Healing and strengthening of current and past physical trauma
+- Healing and elimination of current and past physical trauma

 - Stimulation of the organ systems of the body leading to optimized, healthy function